top of page

 Colors that blend:

-• Pick shades that go together, not exact matches
+• Choose shades that complement, not match

-• Skip neons and bright primaries
+• Skip neons + bold primaries

-A few easy don’ts
+A few easy don’ts:

-• No big logos, characters, or writing.
-Avoid everyone in the same color or outfit.
+• No big logos, characters, or writing

 Seasonal Colors